Skip to main content

 Runtime Cancellation and Retry Semantics

-• Infrastructure-style failures (for example: 429, auth failures, upstream timeout/unavailable responses) are treated as non-healable for that turn and skip code-rewrite self-healing loops.
+• Infrastructure-style failures (for example: 429, auth failures, upstream timeout/unavailable responses) are treated as non-healable for that turn and are not retried.

-• If completeness checks indicate a capability/tier constraint (for example: required metric is unavailable on the current plan), the platform avoids repeated same-tool rewrite loops and returns best-effort output with limitations.
+• If a result indicates a capability or tier constraint (for example: the required metric is unavailable on the current plan), the runtime returns best-effort output with explicit limitations or a structured capability_miss rather than looping on the same tool.

-• Tool contributors can publish pacing hints in _meta.rateLimit / _meta.rateLimitHints (maxRequestsPerMinute, cooldownMs, maxConcurrency, supportsBulk, recommendedBatchTools, notes), which are surfaced to planning prompts.
+• Tool contributors can publish pacing hints in _meta.rateLimit / _meta.rateLimitHints (maxRequestsPerMinute, cooldownMs, maxConcurrency, supportsBulk, recommendedBatchTools, notes), which the runtime uses for pacing and planning.

-• Runtime pacing now combines declared hints with adaptive feedback: on rate-limit/timeout/abort signals it increases cooldowns, and after stable successes it gradually relaxes back toward declared baselines.
+• Runtime pacing combines declared hints with adaptive feedback: on rate-limit / timeout / abort signals it increases cooldowns, and after stable successes it gradually relaxes back toward declared baselines.

 • Example implementation: Coinglass contributor server.